Harshit-3905/Task_Tracker/README.md

 # Overview

-The Task Manager Chrome Extension is designed to help users efficiently manage their tasks and boost productivity by integrating a timer and the Pomodoro Technique.
-This README provides instructions on how to open and use the extension in your Chrome browser.
+In today's fast-paced world, staying organized and productive can be a daunting challenge.
+With numerous tasks, deadlines, and constant distractions, it's easy to feel overwhelmed.
+Enter Task Tracker, the Chrome extension designed to revolutionize the way you manage tasks and supercharge your productivity.
+Task Tracker is not just a task manager; it's a comprehensive productivity tool that offers unique features to keep you on track and motivated.

 ## Features